TEALSK12/apcsa-public/curriculum/Unit3/Lesson-305.md

 ---------
 The AP CS A curriculum is circular in nature where topics are introduced and then reintroduced later in the semester.
 The Integer and Double classes are introduced here as part of the using classes lesson.
-Students will use them when in a subsquent unit on ArrayLists when it will be necessary to create Integer and Double objects to store primitives in an ArrayList.
-Autoboxing and unboxing is introduced here to simplify the need for explicity calling the constructors.
+Students will use them when in a subsequent unit on ArrayLists when it will be necessary to create Integer and Double objects to store primitives in an ArrayList.
+Autoboxing and unboxing is introduced here to simplify the need for explicitly calling the constructors.

 The Math class is introduced here with the inclusion of the Random class.